xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/template_editor.md

 We are always at your disposal!
 {% endnote %}

-## How to Change the Position of an Element
+## Changing the Position of an Element

 We'll take an Invoice page as an example.
 You can use the tips from this article to make an invoice look different for a customer and an admin.